Shopping Cart

 And so…does denier make a difference?

 Hopefully this blog has answered the question that it started with: does denier make a difference?
-So the next time you buy a rug, you’ll be better placed to make the right choice.
+Yes it does.
+So the next time you buy a rug, you’ll be better placed to make the right choice and by choosing the right denier, you can ensure that your horse gets the protection he needs without sacrificing comfort or durability.

 Leave us a comment and let us know about the best rug you’ve bought and why?